idelfonsog2/idelfonsog2.github.io/README.md

 We will perform our transformation and have them save in **S3** for which our BI apps could connect to or we could attached to the **cluster**, but they are expensive 💰.
 S3 it's cheap and it doesn't get shutdown.

-Another step is the **Schema-on-read** for this process to be possible, and if you catch that there is a lot of steps.
+Another step is the **Schema-on-read** for this process to be possible, and if you noticed there is a lot of steps.

-There is some learning that I'm exited to be touching in the near future: data analyst, ML, cloud dev, **data streaming**

 [Github](https://github.com/idelfonsog2/spark-music-data-pipeline)